Documentation

 some/deleted:image Unknown

-Check for updates to a specific image
+Check for updates to specific images

 $ cup check node:latest

-node:latest has an update available
+node:latest Update available

 Enable icons